google.com, pub-5218662799448683, DIRECT, f08c47fec0942fa0 BKLVR: September 2020

 Alex's Chair - The Legacy of a Camp Interlaken Caretaker

-Alex checked out the new truck that Larry and I captained up to Eagle River, and pronounced it adequate to haul the camps' rubbish to the dump.
-He customized it by pulling out the passenger seat to make more room for garbage, thren christened it the "Maggot Mobile."
+Alex inspected the old truck Larry and I had captained up to Eagle River and pronounced it “adequate” for hauling camp’s rubbish to the dump.
+Then he customized it — by pulling out the passenger seat to make more room for garbage — and christened it the Maggot Mobile.

 Camp Interlaken JCC is the Resident Camp of the Jewish Center of Milwaukee.
 The camp first opened in 1966, having been purchased as a functioning camp.
 It is located in Eagle River Wisconsin.